-Democracy is strongly influenced by the level of community participation because it is a manifestation of people's basic right to be involved directly or through their representatives in the political process.
-In addition, open and secure political spaces are needed for all communities to participate (Stefanus, 2021).
+Democracy is strongly influenced by the level of community participation because it is a manifestation of people's basic right to be involved directly or through their representatives in a political process.
+In addition, open and secure political space is needed for all communities to participate (Stefanus, 2021).
 It embodies empowering citizens involved in government processes, monitoring resources, and resolute activities for a direct impact on government decisions.
 In this review, citizen participation appears to be associated with citizen empowerment as a fundamental right of the people, as well as impetuous joint commitment in development processes (Mwesigwa, 2021).

-To ensure that the concept of democracy from, by, and for the people is truly implemented and realized through the structuring of the system and the quality of the election organizer, several important elements need to be considered.
+To ensure that the concept of democracy from, by, and for the people is truly implemented and realized through the structuring of the system and the quality of the election organizer, there are several important elements that need to be considered.
 Among them is the implementation of fair and democratic elections that fulfil several conditions, such as the involvement of political parties, the role of election organizers, and the enforcement of a code of ethics.
-Additionally, five conditions are necessary for realizing elections with integrity: transparency, accountability, professionalism, impartiality, and independence.
-Issues related to money politics and illegal campaign funds must also be addressed to strengthen the basic principles of the election.
-Although political dynasties do not violate the rules of democracy, they resist social mobilization in practice, as power is only associated with certain groups of people (Haryanti, 2019).
+Additionally, there are five conditions for realizing elections with integrity: transparency, accountability, professionalism, impartiality, and independence.
+Issues related to money politics and illegal campaign funds must also be addressed to strengthen the basic principles of elections.
+Although political dynasties do not violate the rules of democracy, in practice, they resist social mobilization, as power is only associated with certain groups of people (Haryanti, 2019).